 Initially There Are Four Major Types Of Medical Waste.

-Anyone who manages medical waste, whether it’s in a busy hospital, laboratory, veterinary practice, or dental office, knows that waste is dealt with a bit differently than a traditional office.
+Anyone who manages medical waste disposal, whether it’s in a busy hospital, laboratory, veterinary practice, or dental office, knows that waste is dealt with a bit differently than a traditional office.
 Whereas most offices will have recycling, shredding, or regular waste paper receptacles, those that deal with medical waste must adhere to strict laws of segregation and handling.
 Not all medical waste is handled the same, as it is categorized depending on the type of waste.
 Generally, there are four major types of medical waste.
 What are they and how are they handled?

 General Medical Waste